jessevaughan/resume/README.md

 rewritten to the canonical URL on arrival, so links shared before this change still land somewhere real.

-A screen-only toolbar (top-right) carries the track switcher plus Save PDF, GitHub, and Portfolio.
+A screen-only toolbar (top-right) carries the track switcher plus icon links for the PDF, the source, and the portfolio.
 It never appears in print or the PDFs.

+Below 900px the resume is replaced by a card with the track switcher and a Download PDF, since an 8.5in page has no honest small-screen layout.
+The PDF reads fine in any mobile viewer, so a phone visitor isn't dead-ended.

 ## editing content: the one file